SEND & Inclusion

 It might be appropriate for the INCo and teachers to make additional visits to nursery provision to liaise with staff and prepare transition booklets or social stories.

 What training do the adults have to support my child?

-The SENCo supports class teachers in planning for children with SEN.
+The INCo supports class teachers in planning for children with SEN.